 This paper is organized as follows.
-In Section 2, several concrete examples of braided algebras are provided.
+In Section 2, the notion of braided algebra is recalled and several concrete examples are provided.
 In Section 3, we recall the construction of quantum quasi-shuffle algebras.
-After that, we use the notion of mixable shuffles to establish an explicit formula for the quantum quasi-shuffle in Section 4 and describe the subalgebra generated by primitive elements in Section 5.
+After that, we use the notion of mixable shuffles to establish an explicit formula for the quantum quasi-shuffle product in Section 4 and describe the subalgebra generated by primitive elements in Section 5.
 In Section 6, we construct the dual coalgebra of a quantum quasi-shuffle algebra.
 In Section 7, we construct algebra maps from quantum quasi-shuffle algebras to commutative braided Rota-Baxter algebras which provide representations of the former ones.
-We use this construction to establish a formal power series whose evaluation at 1 is the multiple $q$-zeta values.
+We use this construction to establish formal power series whose evaluations at 1 are the multiple $q$-zeta values.

 \textbf{Notation.} In this paper, we denote by $\mathbb{K}$ a ground field of characteristic 0.
 All the objects we discuss are defined over $\mathbb{K}$.
 For a vector space $V$, we denote by $T(V)$ the tensor algebra of $V$, by $\otimes$ the tensor product within $T(V)$, and by $\underline{\otimes}$ the one between $T(V)$ and $T(V)$.